waylon-brown/LifecycleAwareRx/README.md

 		@Override
 		public void onNext(final MyReturnedObject myReturnedObject) {
-    			updateViews(myReturnedObject); // Feel secure knowing that this is only called if the Activity/Fragment is active }
+    			myMethodToUpdateViews(myReturnedObject); // Feel secure knowing that this is only called if the Activity/Fragment is active
+		}

 		@Override